WILLAMETTE VALLEY AVAs: BORN FROM FIRE & WATER

 AN EXPLORATION IN TERROIR

-Cristom 2022 Pinot Noir AVA Series: Dundee Hills & McMinnville, 2022 Mt.
-Jefferson Cuvée Pinot Noir, 2022 Eola-Amity Hills Chardonnay, 2023 Rosé of Pinot Noir, and 2022 Gamay Noir highlight the distinctive profiles of three of Oregon’s premier AVAs mentioned above.
-Many of these are new-release, winery-exclusive wines, now available for purchase in our online shop or in our tasting room.
+Cristom’s flagship 2022 Mt.
+Jefferson Cuvée Pinot Noir and flagship 2022 Eola-Amity Hills Chardonnay as well as our single vineyard Chardonnay, Winery Exclusive Pinot Noir, 2022 Gamay Noir, and Gathering Kits featuring our AVA Series and Single Vineyard Partner Grower Pinot Noir highlight the distinctive profiles of three of Oregon’s premier AVAs mentioned above.
+Many of these are winery-exclusive wines, available for purchase in our online shop or in our tasting room.

 Cristom Vineyards AVA Series Pinot Noir 2021